isc-projects/stork/doc/dev/hook.rst

     replace isc.org/stork => ../../backend

-Notice that the commit hash version has two forms.
+Note that the commit hash version has two forms.
 The first uses the complete commit hash, and the second uses the short commit hash with the version tag and timestamp.
 The first form is converted to the second one during the ``go.mod`` validation.